ElementsProject/lightning/doc/lightning-help.7.md

 On success, a object will be return with the following proprieties:

 - *command*: A string that represents the stucture of the command.
-- *category*: A string that represents the category.
+- *category*: Command category.
-- *description*: A string that represents the description.
+- *description*: A short description of the command and its basic parameters.
-- *verbose*: A string that represents the verbode description.
+- *verbose*: A longer description of what the command does.

 On failure, one of the following error codes may be returned: